 Other proposals address in different ways the situations of families in need.
 The House Tri-Committee Reform Proposal would force states to expand Medicaid eligibility to 150 percent of the poverty level and lock in current benefit levels.
-Although the federal government would cover new Medicaid enrollees under the plan, the lack of flexibility could damage the states' ability to manage their growing Medicaid costs.
+Although the federal government would cover new Medicaid enrollees under the plan, the lack of flexibility could damage Texas' ability to manage its growing Medicaid costs.
 According to the CBO, the additional Medicaid coverage would cost the federal government an additional \$438 billion over 10 years, with the 10-year total cost of the health reform program still in the \$1 trillion range.

 The Senate HELP plan would currently force states to expand Medicaid eligibility to 150 percent of the poverty level as well-without compensating them for the increased expenditures after five years.
-Should that proposal pass, the CBO estimate of total national Medicaid costs suggests that the states could be forced to spend an additional \$189.7 billion based on current spending patterns, and assuming the federal government does not reduce its current share of Medicaid spending.
+Should that proposal pass, the CBO estimate of total national Medicaid costs suggests that Texas could be forced to spend an additional \$28 billion based on current spending patterns, and assuming the federal government does not reduce its current share of Medicaid spending.

-We include the potential state Medicaid cost in the federal budget estimate rather than in the state budget estimate calculated below because it is unknown how the health care reform package will ultimately address this issue.
+We include the potential state Medicaid cost in the federal budget estimate rather than in the Texas budget estimate calculated below because it is unknown how the health care reform package will ultimately address this issue.
 Our calculations are based on the assumption that the costs of the expanded Medicaid population are covered by the federal subsidies.
 Consequently, the additional costs are reflected in the \$3,900 per person federal cost estimate.

-In addition to the federal costs, the present value of the nonfederally funded additional health care expenditures that the state governments will have to pay-if a health care reform based on President Obama's priorities was passed-is \$138 billion, or \$454 for every U.S. resident.
-These additional expenditures will need to be paid for through either higher taxes or spending cuts.
+The present value of the non-federally funded additional health care expenditures that the Texas state government will have to pay-if a health care reform based on President Obama's priorities was passed-is \$8.89 billion, or \$365 for every resident in Texas.
+Figure 21 illustrates the annual increased medical expenditures that Texas would have to pay.
+These additional expenditures will need to be paid for through either higher taxes or spending cuts elsewhere in the budget.